K.V. Smitha1, 2 and B.V. Pradeep1*

-1Department of Microbiology, Karpagam University, (Karpagam Academy of Higher Education), Coimbatore – 641021, Tamil Nadu, India.
+1Department of Microbiology, Karpagam Academy of Higher Education Coimbatore – 641021, Tamil Nadu, India.

-Keywords: Bacillus altitudinis S-CSR 0020, bovine blood clot, Box Behnken Design, fibrinolytic enzyme.
+Keywords: Bacillus altitudinis S-CSR 0020, Box Behnken Design, Fibrinolytic enzyme, Optimization.

 Chemicals and reagents

 All the chemicals used in the present study were of analytical grade and bought from Sigma Aldrich, Mumbai, Maharashtra.